ForOhForError/refractory/README.md

 - [X] Version/Release Management and Corresponding Pages
 - [X] Instance Management and Corresponding Pages
 - [ ] Invite Management and Corresponding Pages
-- [ ] User Management and Corresponding Pages
+- [ ] User + Group Management and Corresponding Pages
-- [ ] Action for releasing container images to a registry
+- [X] Action for releasing container images to a registry

 Nice-to-haves: